gravitl/netmaker-docs/server-installation.rst

 MANAGE_IPTABLES:
     **Default:** "on"

-    **Description:** # Sets iptables on the machine being managed in order to forward properly from wireguard interface to MQ and other services listed in "port forward services."
+    **Description:** # Allows netmaker to manage iptables locally to set forwarding rules.
+Largely for DNS or SSH forwarding (see below).
+It will also set a default "allow forwarding" policy on the host.
 It's better to leave this on unless you know what you're doing.

 PORT_FORWARD_SERVICES:
     **Default:** ""

     **Description:** Comma-separated list of services for which to configure port forwarding on the machine.
 Options include "mq,dns,ssh".
-Typically best to leave mq and dns on. ssh can be removed.'ssh' forwards port 22 over wireguard, enabling ssh to server over wireguard. dns enables private dns over wireguard. mq enables mq.
+MQ IS DEPRECIATED, DO NOT SET THIS.'ssh' forwards port 22 over wireguard, enabling ssh to server over wireguard.
+However, if you set the Netmaker server as a ingress gateway, this will break SSH on external clients, so be careful.
+DNS enables private dns over wireguard.
+If you would like to use private dns with ext clients, turn this on.

+POD_IP:
+    **Default:** "127.0.0.1"

+    **Description:** Specific to a Kubernetes installation.
+Gets the container IP address of the pod where Netmaker is running.

+VERBOSITY:
+    **Default:** 0

+    **Description:** Specify level of logging you would like on the server.
+Goes up to 3 for debugging.
+If you run into issues, up the verbosity.

 Config File Reference
 -----------------------